zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 PageletAddForm
 ~~~~~~~~~~~~~~

-Now let's define a add from base on the PageletAddForm class:
+Now let's define an add from based on the PageletAddForm class:

   >>> from zope.formlib import form
   >>> class MyAddForm(browser.PageletAddForm):